RoseCityRobotics/common_platform/docs/source/operations/setup/software_setup.md

 # Software Setup Guide

-This guide covers the software installation and configuration for the PARTS Common Robotics Platform.
+This guide covers the software installation and configuration for the RCR Common Robotics Platform.

 ## Prerequisites